theusaf/kahoot.js-updated/Documentation.md

 `https://sub.domain.top/<path>/<query>`
 - The information is requested by appending the proxy to the start of the url:<br>
 `"https://sub.domain.top/path/" + "https://kahoot.it/reserve/session/12345/?12418"`
+- This can be prevented by using the nopath option.

 The options is the [HTTP Request Options](https://nodejs.org/api/http.html#http_http_request_options_callback), which should only be used if the proxy service requires special headers to work.
+You can also set the method used.